By Andrew Turner

 Back at the house, Lee showed us the progress on the cloak.
 It was enormous, made of 30 skins sewn together.
 The skin side was a clean off-white colour, the design yet to be burnt and painted on.
 The fur side was luxuriously soft and had various shades of brown, black and grey.
 Ironically, the skins are ethically sourced from New Zealand where possums are pests, not from Australia where they are a protected species.

-Our graphic designer at AIATSIS, Dan, requested textural images of the cloak with blurry edges.
+The graphic designer at AIATSIS, Dan, requested textural images of the cloak with blurry edges.
 I had just the lens!
 The Canon EF 100mm f/2.8L Macro IS USM is just a joy to use on miniature subjects.
 It has a small focal length (100mm), and a 9 blade aperture with max f stop of f/2.8 creating vivid, shallow depth of field with stunning bokeh.

-After that it was time to set up to shoot some video for interview #1.
+After that it was time to set up to shoot some video for the first interview.
 The lounge was in front of the window so I had Lee sit there to use the natural light, and just added a key light and a back light.
 I use Cineroid LM200’s.
 They are great, extremely portable LEDs.
 I kept the colour temperature cool to balance the warm natural light and tones of the room.
 I had the cloak draped over the studio (the dining table) in the background.

-In the interview, Lee talked about the genesis of her cloak-making and started explaining the design for the AIATSIS cloak.
+In the interview, Lee talked about the genesis of her cloak-making and explained the design for the AIATSIS cloak.
 She has really studied AIATSIS’ history and functions.
 I don’t want to give away too much, but there are six sections to the design, all representing something about the history or identity of AIATSIS.

-Interview #2 was staged outside in the courtyard.
+The second interview was staged outside in the courtyard.
 Light was abundant and hot!
 No need for extra lights, just speed so we could stop baking in the sun.
 In this interview, Lee talked about some of the cloak-making workshops she runs and the benefits to participants.
 Lee was a social worker before becoming an artist and she explains that for Aboriginal people, making and wearing cloaks can have an incredible healing quality.

 Day two of filming and photographing was all about capturing some of the cloak-making processes.
 First up was preparing the resin.
 Lee then demonstrated how she burns the designs on to the possum skins.
 After that, Lee prepared the ochre by grinding it in a mortar and pestle, and then combined it with the cooled resin to create the right consistency for painting.

 We needed both video and stills of these processes, so it was a bit frantic considering some of them couldn’t be repeated easily if I missed it.
-Thankfully the Canon 5D III is pretty dextrous in these situations and switching modes and lenses is fairly straightforward and I think I got all the important stuff.
+Thankfully the Canon 5D III is pretty dextrous in these situations and switching modes and lenses is fairly straightforward so I think I got all the important stuff.

 The last thing to do was get some shots of the AIATSIS possum skin cloak being worn.
 I convinced a reluctant Alana to be the model and we got some photos with Lee’s garden as a fitting backdrop.
 And that was a wrap!
 Lee and her husband kindly put on a BBQ dinner for us as a farewell.